2 Options for business financing: credit card or loan?

 When you get there, remember: the choice between small business loans and credit cards is a fluid one; most entrepreneurs will use a combination of both to meet their business targets at some point.
 The trick is to manage those choices strategically.

 We saw this play out during the 2020 pandemic.
-In a survey conducted by U.S. News & World Report, 52 percent of small businesses owners said they relied in part on a business loan or business credit to weather the economic slowdown.
+In a survey conducted by U.S. News & World Report, 52 percent of small business owners said they relied in part on a business loan or business credit to weather the economic slowdown.

 That same study found that 48.5 percent sought at least some assistance from their personal finances – a combination of bank accounts and credit cards.
 It’s a bit too early to know how they fared, but the risk to their personal income is clear.
 Is it a risk worth taking?